microsoft/vscode-dev-containers/containers/azure-machine-learning-python-3/README.md

-# Azure Machine Learning w/Python 3
+# Azure Machine Learning & Python 3

 ## Summary

-*A basic dev container definition for using Azure Machine Learning in a container.
-Includes everything you need to get up and running.*
+*Use Azure Machine Learning and Python - includes Python, the Docker CLI (for running locally), and related extensions and dependencies.*

 | Metadata | Value |
 |----------|-------|